whiffee/Outline_of_Differential_Equations/README.md

 Chapter25 Solutions of Linear Systems by Laplace Transforms
 Chapter26 Solutions of Linear ODEs by Matrix Methods
 Chapter27 Power Series Solns of Linear Equations with Variable Coefficients
 Chapter28 Series Solutions Near a Regular Singular Point
+Chapter29 Some Classical Differential Equations